 6) We encourage parents to feedback to us through completing parent feedback forms and questionnaires of their first impressions of our setting, which is reviewed and taken on board.

-8) Nursery outings/ social events are arranged for both parents, families and children
+7) Nursery outings/ social events are arranged for both parents, families and children.

 1) We ask parents to try and establish a good relationship with the staff.
 Your child's key worker will give you regular feedback about your child's progress.

-2) Parents of children under the age of three are given a daily feedback about their child's day and are provided with a weekly diary.
+2) Parents of children under the age of three are given a daily feedback about their child's day.

-4) We hold regular open evenings for parents This gives parents an opportunity to discuss their child's progress and any concerns they may have with their child’s key workers
+4) We hold open evening for parents.
+This gives parents an opportunity to discuss their child's progress and any concerns they may have with their child’s key workers.

 We believe that children flourish best when they know how they and others are expected to behave.
 Children gain respect through interaction with caring adults who act as good role models, show them respect and value their individual personalities.
 The setting encourages and praises positive, caring and polite behaviour at all times in and provides an environment where children learn to respect themselves, other people and their surroundings.